icon

 7. Rapidly growing belly: The visible difference between twin pregnancy and single pregnancy is the rapidly growing shape of the uterus.
 The uterus may expand faster and look bigger than in the case of a single pregnancy.
 Comparing the size of the belly with the expected gestational age can indicate the presence of two growing babies inside.

-How is a twin pregnancy confirmed?
+How is a Twin pregnancy Confirmed?

 Confirming a twin pregnancy involves various methods: